 Pros and Cons

 It can be tricky to weigh which of these factors are most important for your project – do you have a customer who insists on copper but lives in an extremely cold climate?
-Do you have limited tools for PEX but an apprentice who isn’t ready to install copper?
+Do you have limited tools for PEX but an apprentice who isn’t ready for sweating copper?
+Are you concerned that copper is more expensive than PEX?
 Below is a side-by-side chart with the pros and cons of copper and PEX to summarize the main points and help you compare the two.

 |Copper||• Lasts longer|